 (g) The need to maintain and improve the visibility of National Alerting Authorities (NAAs, including NMHSs) and of WMO and the recognition of their products and services by key national, regional and global users and stakeholders, in order to secure the sustainability of the key mandates of the NMHSs and WMO.

- Challenges to be addressed: (Not all of these challenges can be addressed directly by the GMAS Framework however understanding them and their relevance is important to ensure factors that can mitigate the challenge the considered.)
+ Challenges to be addressed: (Not all of these challenges can be addressed directly by the GMAS Framework however understanding them and their relevance is important to ensure factors that can mitigate the challenge be [Hong Kong, China] considered.)

 (h) Users of alerting information need to know who to trust.
 Multiple players (universities, private sector including global companies and social media, global redistributors, etc) may cause confusion if attribution and recognition of proper alerting authorities isn’t provided or respected;